CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/CSCS-Todi-setup/README.md

       (**EPFL Note:** _If pushing to the IC or RCP registries this should be the name of your lab's project in the registry.
 CLAIRE members should use `claire`._)
     - You can ignore the rest of the variables after `## For running locally`.
+2. Edit the Dockerfile to make it compatible with Podman:
+   There are commented lines starting with `# Podman` which should be uncommented and replace the corresponding lines above them.

-2. Build the generic image.
+3. Build the generic image.
    This is the image with root as user.
    It will be named according to the image name in your `.env`.
    It will be tagged with `<platform>-root-latest` and if you're building it,